top of page

 FINE GRAIN BRONZE

-The fine grain continuous cast process offers many advantages over conventional cast products.
-The extreme fineness and uniformity of the cast structure permit more severe forming and machining operations.
-Fine grain continuous cast bars and tubes are easier to micro finish and result in longer life for bearings, gears, and other copper alloy parts.
+Fine grain continuous cast bars feature a uniform, dense microstructure that enhances mechanical properties, wear resistance, and machinability compared to conventional cast methods.
+Fine grain continuous cast bars and tubes are easier to finish and result in longer life for bearings, gears, and other copper alloy parts.

 Fine Grain Transverse Section